data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Generic - Exception handling.md

-The exception log table OMD_EXCEPTIONLOG is used in this case to keep track of the source table and the unique primary key value of the source record in question (columns SOURCE_TABLE and SOURCE_PK respectively).
+The exception log table EXCEPTION_LOG is used in this case to keep track of the source table and the unique primary key value of the source record in question (columns SOURCE_TABLE and SOURCE_PK respectively).